AdamMooers/arm-pose-dynamics/README.md

 # arm-pose-dynamics
+__Note:__ This repository is in an early stage of development.
+Use with caution!

 A set of joint tracking algorithms for powered, haptic wheelchairs.
 User pose is calculated from depth camera data.

 # Compilation